danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 ```

 After adding these gems, create a `.rubocop.yml` file in your project's root directory with custom configurations.
 This is because you'll nearly always want to customize the Rubocop defaults.
 The details will vary by project, but here's where I like to start:
-* Require all the extensions I added in the Gemfile.
+* Require all the extensions specified in Gemfile.
 * Excluding generated files.
 * Not enforcing code comment docs (although I'm a huge fan of [engineering documentation](../about-those-docs), enforcing it with `Style/Documentation` can lead to useless comments like `# This is the product model`).
-* Increase some max lengths to account for modern large and high resolution monitors.
+* Increase some max lengths to account for modern high resolution monitors and to avoid arbitrarily splitting up cohesive methods.

 ```yml
 require: